nopSolutions/nopCommerce-Docs/en/developer/tutorials/system-requirements-for-developing.md

 ### Internet Information Service (IIS) 7.0 or above

-For hosting nopCommerce app/project we can use IIS.
-Which is Microsoft technology used to host Microsoft web based applications on windows.
-But you are not limited for hosting your nopCommerce in windows only you can host nopCommerce in Linux and MacOS too.
-As you may know you that IIS is not supported in other platform then windows.
-So, you can use other tools like Apache or Nginx to host your application on Linux server.
+One option for hosting a nopCommerce app/project is IIS, a Microsoft technology that hosts web-based applications on Windows.
+However, nopCommerce can also run on Linux and MacOS, which do not support IIS.
+In that case, you can use alternative tools like Apache or Nginx to host your application on a Linux server.